Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Testing

-Testing was done manually by me and also by members of my family
+Testing was done manually by me and also by members of my family.

+* Forms testing:<br>
+   I tested the Contact page form on different devices and browsers.
+   This was done by clicking the form submit button on the <br>Contact page with the form fields empty to make sure it resulted with the desired response of 'Please fill out this field'.

 The following bug was found early on
 Issue:<br>